-Figure \ref{fig1222} illustrates a visualization case of masking steps.
-Red and blue area networks account for the ADRs and UAVs, respectively, which in the first step can let each mode access more customers.
-In contrast, in the third step, the coverage radius is lowered due to operational constraints like battery shortages.
-Both mode network coverage is limiting due to node restriction of how the masking algorithm applies to accessible nodes.
-There are, in this case, three depots throughout the map where either of the mode can begin operating, by taking each step of the routing, the network coverage that a delivery service is available is gone under variation.
+Figure \ref{fig1222} illustrates a visualization case of masking steps based on the dynamic features.
+Red and blue area networks account for the ADRs and UAVs, respectively, which, in the first step, can let each mode access more customers.
+In contrast, in the third step, the coverage radius is lowered due to battery constraints.
+Both modes of network coverage are limited due to adjacency network restrictions on how the masking algorithm applies to accessible nodes.
+There are, in this case, three depots throughout the map where either of the modes can begin operating, and by taking each step of the routing, the network coverage where a delivery service is available varies.

 Next, the problem model is trained using the policy gradient reinforcement learning method.
 More detail is provided in \ref{training}.